Law enforcement task force tackling violence in Baltimore

 Baltimore Police Commissioner Michael Harrison said the group will “enhance our ability to rid Baltimore of its most violent offenders.”

-Although the strike force was formally announced Wednesday, it has already been at work.
+Although the strike force was formally announced Wednesday, it has already been at work for more than a year.

 Hur credited the strike force for the recent drug-related indictments of more than 30 people, some of whom are also facing gun counts.
 Twenty-five of the defendants are accused of selling heroin, crack, fentanyl and cocaine to individual drug users as well as in bulk to other drug traffickers, who then redistributed the drugs in other neighborhoods.